ItzLamo/Simple-Translator-App/README.md

-# Google Translator (Tkinter and googletrans)
+# Simple Translator (Tkinter and googletrans)

-This project is a simple Python-based Google Translator built using the `Tkinter` library for the graphical user interface (GUI) and `googletrans` package for translation functionality.
+This project is a simple Python-based Translator built using the `Tkinter` library for the graphical user interface (GUI) and `googletrans` package for translation functionality.
 The translator supports multiple languages and provides a user-friendly interface to translate text.

 ## Features